 Propagation

-Japanese maple bonsai is propagated by seeds and cuttings.
+Seeds and cuttings propagate Maple Japanese bonsai trees.
 Successful germination requires seed stratification, which is a process of cold treatment.
 Cuttings are usually collected in late spring to early summer and should be planted in a moist, well-drained location.
-Producing healthy new seedlings requires patience and more care
+Producing healthy new seedlings requires patience and more care.

 Pests and Diseases